2. Numeric vectors#

 for \(a,b>0\) yields \(B(a, b) = \frac{\Gamma(a) \Gamma(b)}{\Gamma(a+b)} = \int_0^1 t^{a-1} (1-t)^{b-1}\,dt\).

 Why do we have beta if it is merely a mix of gammas?
-A specific, tailored function is expected to be faster and more precise than its DIY version; its underlying implementation does not have to involve any calls to gamma at all.
+A specific, tailored function is expected to be faster and more precise than its DIY version; its underlying implementation does not have to involve any calls to gamma.

 beta(0.25, 250) # okay